jsohlendorff/continuous_time_LTMLE/article.typ

 However, many real-world datasets — such as health registries — are collected in continuous time, with patient characteristics updated at irregular, subject-specific times.
 These datasets often include detailed, timestamped information on events and biomarkers, such as drug purchases, hospital visits, and laboratory results.
-Analyzing data in its native continuous-time form avoids the need for discretization.
+Analyzing data in its native continuous-time form avoids the need for discretization which results in bias (@ryalen2019additive @discretization2020guerra @kant2025irregular @sun2023role @adams2020impact @sofrygin2019targeted).
-This is well known for inducing bias due to the introduction of time-varying confounding that is not taken into consideration (@ryalen2019additive @discretization2020guerra @kant2025irregular @sun2023role @adams2020impact @sofrygin2019targeted).

 In this paper, we consider a longitudinal continuous-time framework similar to that of @rytgaardContinuoustimeTargetedMinimum2022 and @roysland2011martingale.